shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 For changeset k+1:

 Currently the changeset sent by user is relative to changeset k, call this changeset UserChangeset<k>.
 So first server modifies the revision sent by client and make it relative to revision k+1, call it UserChangeset<k+1>.
-(Initially it was relative to k as client revision was k).Now server sends the actual k+1 revision to client using message type NEW_CHANGES as client was on k revision.Now client is on revision k+1.
+(Initially it was relative to k as client revision was k).
+Now server sends the actual k+1 revision to client using message type NEW_CHANGES as client was on k revision.Now client is on revision k+1.

 For changeset k+2:

 Server makes the UserChangeset<k+1> realtive to changeset k+2, lets call it UserChangeset<k+2>.
-Now server sends the actual k+2 revision to client using message type NEW_CHANGES as client was on k+1 revision.Now client is on revision k+2.As pad was on revision k+2 and this UserChangeset<k+2> is relative to changeset k+2 , this can be applied to pad.So server applies this changeset to pad and stores the pad as revision k+3 .Finally server stores the user changeset as revision k+3 so it sends message with type ACCEPT_COMMIT to client with revision k+3.For other clients connected to that pads it does the same operation it does in Case 1.
+Now server sends the actual k+2 revision to client using message type NEW_CHANGES as client was on k+1 revision.
+Now client is on revision k+2.As pad was on revision k+2 and this UserChangeset<k+2> is relative to changeset k+2 , this can be applied to pad.
+So server applies this changeset to pad and stores the pad as revision k+3 .
+Finally server stores the user changeset as revision k+3 so it sends message with type ACCEPT_COMMIT to client with revision k+3.
+For other clients connected to that pads it does the same operation it does in Case 1.